You’re pregnant and don’t want the baby anymore.

 Abortion has been legal in the United States since 1973.
 It is important to note that each state has different requirements and stipulations when it comes to abortion procedures, particularly late term abortion legislation.

 If you are seriously considering abortion, you should be educated about your options and the different types of abortion procedures, especially since they directly pertain to your health.
+What’s more, you should educate yourself about how much an abortion is likely to cost.

 There are the non-invasive options such as the Plan B (aka: “Morning After Pill”) or other abortion pills such as RU 486 (mifepristone) and methotrexate that can be used to terminate early first-trimester pregnancies.
+You should be aware that abortion pills like these are powerful, and tend to come with a variety of side effects.

 The D&C (Dilation and Curettage with Vacuum Aspiration) is performed during the first trimester and primarily uses suction to remove the fetus, placenta, etc. from the uterus.